thunderbird/thunderbird-website/README.md

     * Sets the port to be used for the localhost server.
 Default is 8000.
 Format: `--port 8000`.
 * `--buildcalendar`
     * This builds the holiday calendars.
 Normally this will build every locale, but you can restrict the build to just US by using the `--enus` options.
+* `--downloadlegal`
+    * This downloads the latest Thunderbird privacy policy document, renders it into html from markdown and puts it in the includes folder.
+    * You only need to run this when the document updates.

 * thunderbird.net templates are in the `sites/www.thunderbird.net` directory, and start page in the `sites/start.thunderbird.net` dir.
 Assets are shared and in the `assets` dir.